rivasulthq/UI-UX-Sample-Project/README.md

 ### Additional Information
 You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier), You can also tag Rivasult on social media.

+### Client Brief: #2 Re-Design Our Forum
+Client Name: Nairaland

+Tyography: Use any Typography

+Color: Use Brand color code (Export from the existing website)

+#### Timeline
+3 Weeks

+#### Brief
+Hi,I'm the owner of Nairaland and i would love you to help us create a new optimized version of Nairaland current design.
+Our Users are complaining about us not being consistent with our designs and lacking new technologies.

+Please conduct a User survey/interview with our users on the forum to better understand what they want from us and design something that means their needs.
+We have seen designs from other designers but we want to see something unique from you.

+#### Platform
+Responsive Design for both Mobile and Web

+#### Target Audience
+13yrs - 50yrs (Female & Male)

+#### References
+Please conduct some research on other forum, our aim is to be better than them.

+#### Deliverables
+* Research Results
+* Sketch Ideas
+* Information Architecture
+* User Flow
+* Visual Mockup of the new Design

+### Additional Information
+You can upload the Design as a Case Study on Behance [Watch Guide to Create one](https://www.youtube.com/watch?v=DBWYUlbQ6GU) and share link with everyone in the Design group (Link mentioned earlier), You can also tag Rivasult & Nairaland on social media.